Beneficial Occupancy and Substantial Completion

 Substantial Completion means that stage in the progress of the work, as determined by the University's Representative, when the work is complete and in accordance with the contract documents except only for completion of minor items which do not impair the University's ability to occupy and fully utilizing the work for its intended purpose.

-A Certificate of Occupancy shall not be issued until after a Certificate of Substantial Completion is issued by the Campus Building Official, unless in case of Beneficial Occupancy (see section 17.1 above), all work is in place, all required agency approvals have been received, and all systems and equipment are fully functioning.
+A Certificate of Substantial Completion shall not be issued until after a Certificate of Occupancy (see RD3.9) is issued by the Certified Building Official, unless in case of Beneficial Occupancy (see section 17.1 above), all work is in place, all required agency approvals have been received, and all systems and equipment are fully functioning.
 Minor items (punch list) shall include only patching, repair or replacement, and clean-up.
 Examples of acceptable punch list items include replacement of light switches, touch-up painting, repair of scratches on walls or floors, replacement of locks which do not function properly, replacement of filters or light bulbs, and other similar items.

 The University and contractor agree that items to be finished after issuance of the Certificate of Substantial Completion can be accomplished while the University fully occupies and utilizes the facility for its intended purpose.
 University may accept responsibility for utilities, security, and maintenance upon the issuance of the Certificate of Substantial Completion.

-When University's Representative determines that the Work is substantially complete, University's Representative will arrange for inspection by Campus Building Official and other officials, as appropriate, for the purpose of issuing a Certificate of Occupancy.
-After a Certificate of Occupancy has been issued by the Campus Building Official the University's Representative will prepare a Certificate of Substantial Completion on University's form, which, when signed by University, shall establish the date of Substantial Completion and the responsibilities of University and Contractor for security, maintenance, utilities, insurance, and damage to the Construction Work.
+When University's Representative determines that the Work is substantially complete, University's Representative will arrange for inspection by the Designated Campus Fire Marshal, the Certified Building Official, and other officials (e.g., those from Environmental Health and Safety), as appropriate, for the purpose of issuing a Certificate of Occupancy.
+After a Certificate of Occupancy has been issued by the Certified Building Official the University's Representative will prepare a Certificate of Substantial Completion on University's form, which, when signed by University, shall establish the date of Substantial Completion and the responsibilities of University and Contractor for security, maintenance, utilities, insurance, and damage to the Construction Work.

 17.3 ENDING BUILDER'S RISK INSURANCE